cloud-66-internal/help.cloud66.com/_rails/databases/glusterfs/index.md

 ---
-menuheaders: [ "About deploying GlusterFS", "Features", "Database deployment types", "How to connect to your GlusterFS database", "Environment Variables", "Control your Rails database migrations", "Customize your database configuration" ]
+menuheaders: [ "About deploying GlusterFS", "Features", "Database deployment types", "How to connect to your GlusterFS database", "Environment Variables", "Control your Rails database migrations", "Customize your database configuration", "About scaling your GlusterFS cluster" ]
 layout: post
 template: one-col
 title: GlusterFS with Cloud 66 Rails
 categories: Databases
 lead: "Using GlusterFS on Cloud 66 for rails stacks"
 legacy: false
-recommendedName: [ "Backup", "Replication" ]
+recommendedName: [ "Backup" ]
-recommendedLinks: [ "backup.html", "replication.html" ]
+recommendedLinks: [ "backup.html"]
 keywords: []
 permalink: /:collection/:path
 ---